 Dependency Inversion

 The key here is the dependency is being flipped from the injected interface/implementer, not the class that performing the composition.
-This is a summary for you that definitely wasn't created by chat-gippity or related AI summarisation tools.

 What is Dependency Inversion?